A real-analytic Jordan curve cannot bound infinitely many relative minima of area: Preliminaries

 where $f$ is analytic and $g$ is meromorphic in the upper half-disk.

 \begin{definition} The {\em order} of the branch point is the order of the zero of $f$.
+The {\em index} of the branch point is the order of the zero of $g$. \end{definition}

+{\em Remark}.
+We follow \cite{nitsche}, p.~315 in this definition of ``index''.
+Tromba \cite{tromba-hildebrandt} defines ``index'' to mean the sum of the orders of $f$ and $g$, i.e. Tromba's index is Nitsche's index plus the order.

-The {\em index} of the branch point is the order of the zero of $g$. \end{definition} The order of a boundary branch point of a solution of Plateau's problem must be even (since the boundary is taken on monotonically).
+The order of a boundary branch point of a solution of Plateau's problem must be even (since the boundary is taken on monotonically).
 It is customary to write it as $2m$, and to use the letter $k$ for the index.
 Thus $f(z) = z^{2m} + O(z^{2m+1})$ and $g(z) = cz^k + O(z^{k+1})$ for some constant $c$.